Trist0ne/T500xVORON/README.md

 # T500xVORON
 A Comgrow T500 Rework to install an RC8 Voron Stealthburner, complete with ChaoticLabs CNC Tap for nozzle based probing and Auto-Z offset, and CANBUS single cable intergration.
 This should be considered a moderatly advanced build; you will need experience or be willing to learn configuring Klipper, crimping/soldering wire, using heat-set inserts, and be comfortable dissasembling/reassembling the T500.
 If your printer blows up into a million pieces (or otherwise doesn't work like you want it to), you are responsible.

-The guide below will cover the full T500 conversion; you may be able to deviate if you just want parts of it (for example; enabling sensorless homing on your stock T500) or you want to use different components (such as a different toolhead board or CANBUS adapter), but you're on your own if you do so.
+The guide below will cover the full T500 conversion; you may be able to deviate if you just want parts of it (for example; enabling sensorless homing on your stock T500) or you want to use different components (such as a different toolhead board, different CANBUS adapter, or not using CANBUS at all), but you're on your own if you do so.

 ## TABLE OF CONTENTS
 ### [THINGS TO BUY](https://github.com/Trist0ne/T500xVORON/blob/main/README.md#things-to-buy)